You are here: Start » Technical Issues » Working with GigE Vision® Devices » GigE Vision® Device Manager

 Tool: Open GenICam XML Directory

 GigE Vision® devices are implementing GenICam standard.
 GenICam standard requires that a device must be described by a special XML file that defines all device parameters and capabilities.
 This file is usually obtained automatically by the application from the device memory or from manufacturer's internet web page.
 Sometimes the XML file can be supplied by manufacturer on a separate disk.
-Aurora Vision Studio and Aurora Vision Executor use a special directory for these files which is located in the user data directory.
+Adaptive Vision Studio and Adaptive Vision Executor use a special directory for these files which is located in the user data directory.
 Use this tool to open that directory.

 Device description files should be copied into this directory without changing their name, extension and content.
 File can also be supplied as a ZIP archive — do not decompress such file nor change its extension.